dlfelps/dlfelps.github.io/_posts/2024-02-01-quantum-smalltalk1.md

   </mrow>
 </math>

-> You can convert a probabilty amplitude to a probability by taking its magnitude and squaring it.
+> You can convert a probability amplitude to a probability by taking its magnitude and squaring it.

 <math xmlns="http://www.w3.org/1998/Math/MathML" data-latex="\lvert0+\sqrt{2}i\rvert^2=0.5" display="block">
   <msup data-latex="\rvert^2">